Spring Theme and Centers for Preschoolers

 Non-fiction Spring Books

 A Nest is Noisy by Dianna Hutts Aston.
-This carefully-researched book introduces children to the fascinating world of nests, from those of tiny bee hummingbirds to those of orangutans high in the rainforest canopy.
+This carefully researched book introduces children to the fascinating world of nests, from those of tiny bee hummingbirds to those of orangutans high in the rainforest canopy.

 Animals in Spring by Jenny Fretland VanVoorst.
 In this book, children will learn how animal behavior changes during the spring season, adapting to changing weather conditions.
-A labeled diagram shows familiar animals that are born in the spring, while a picture glossary reinforces new vocabulary.
+A labeled diagram shows familiar animals born in the spring, while a picture glossary reinforces new vocabulary.

 Animals in Spring by Martha Elizabeth Hillman Rustad With this book children will learn how animals are born, others wake up from long winter slumbers and others migrate from winter homes to summer homes, during the spring season.

 Tall Tall Tree by Anthony D Fredericks.
-This counting and the rhyming story talks about the last remaining northern California’s old-growth redwood and includes accurate scientific information about redwood trees and the habitat they create, making this book important for young readers at home and in the classroom.
+This counting and rhyming story talks about the last remaining northern California’s old-growth redwood and includes accurate scientific information about redwood trees and the habitat they create, making this book important for young readers at home and in the classroom.

 Everything Spring by Jill Esbaum.
 In this beautifully photographed picture book, young children can see, hear, and feel the warmth of springtime by reading and learning all about chicks, bunnies, and the other baby animals that come out to play in springtime.

 How Plants Grow by Dona Herweck Rice.
-With clear photos and simple, informational text, in this book children will explore the steps to make plants grow, and learn about various parts of the plant including seeds, roots, and leaves.
+With clear photos and simple, informational text, in this book, children will explore the steps to make plants grow and learn about various parts of the plant including seeds, roots, and leaves.

 Light Makes a Rainbow by Sharon Coan.
 With easy-to-read text and detailed, vivid images, this science book teaches students important scientific subjects and vocabulary terms like prism, energy, and light waves.
 It also includes a hands-on science experiment to help students apply what they have learned and develop critical thinking skills.